igg002/igg002.github.io/_portfolio/energy_master.markdown

 Position: co-director, game designer, programmer.

-A simulation game in which the player explore procedurally generated planets, colonize them by mining, construct buildings, and gather natural resources.
+A strategy game about producing energy while balancing the population and pollution rate.
 Used Unity with C# for development.
-Entered the Sunrin Mobile Content Competition and won the gold prize.
+Made in the 3rd Sunrin Internet High School Hackathon and won the gold prize.
+Entered the eighth Sogang Univ.
+MTEC National High School Students Game Application Competition and won the grand prize.

-Video demo available at https://youtu.be/i34ys5AYM3A / https://youtu.be/UnQMa0AqBWI.
+Video demo available at https://youtu.be/N0p7SaJaXVc.